joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 -   Append _reddit_ or _hackernews_ to technological queries
 -   Use [uBlacklist](https://github.com/iorate/ublacklist) to block sites from showing up in Google Search
--   Use [curated blocklists](https://github.com/arosh/ublacklist-github-translation) to get rid of the GitHub and SO clones
+-   Use [curated blocklists](https://github.com/arosh/ublacklist-github-translation) to get rid of the GitHub and Stack Overflow clones
 -   Start taking notes
 -   Go back to your notes before Googling
 -   Use tooling that allows you to browse source code of libraries _fast_